dwkim78/ASTRiDE/README.md

 - Faster detection: line fitting runs only on the streak candidates that survive the morphology cuts, uses a closed-form total-least-squares fit (principal axis) instead of iterative fitting, and finds extreme points via the convex hull; WCS conversion in ```write_outputs``` is done in a single batch.
 - Modernized packaging (```pyproject.toml```), added a pytest test suite and GitHub Actions CI.
 - Removed the experimental machine-learning outlier filter (```astride.utils.outlier```), which was never used by the detection pipeline.
 ASTRiDE no longer depends on scikit-learn.
+- ASTRiDE is now installed from this repository only.
+It is no longer published on PyPI, and the archive of the old C pipeline is no longer shipped inside the installed package, which halves its size.
+The archive itself is still kept in the repository under ```astride/datasets/C```.

 ### v0.3.8
 - Add additional information of detected streaks such as length, thickness, extreme points, etc.